 Committee Meetings Efforts are made to schedule meetings of the three standing committees and ad hoc committees at convenient times and locations as determined in consultation with committee members.
 Public Advisory Council meetings agendas are mailed (paper or electronic) to an interested-parties list, with meeting materials being posted on the website.
-Oregon Public Meetings Law requires that all meetings of governing bodies be noticed in advance, be open to the public, held in an accessible location, and the minutes be published.
+Oregon Public Meetings Law requires that all meetings of governing bodies be noticed in advance, be open to the public, held in an accessible location, and the minutes be published that a recording and/or minutes be made available for public review.

-Comment Periods, Legal Advertising Formal public comment periods are initiated for draft UPWP, RTP, TIP and Air Quality Conformity Determination, Public Participation Plan and major funding decisions.
-Comment periods related to plan and program adoption are 30 days, with a 45-day review period for the Public Participation Plan, and 21-day review period for amendments to adopted plans and programs.
+Comment Periods, Legal Advertising Formal public comment periods are initiated for draft UPWP, RTP, TIP and Air Quality Conformity Determination (AQCD), Public Participation Plan and major funding decisions.
+Comment periods related to the various plans and programs vary.
+Table 6.1 in section 6. - Public Participation Implementation and Documentation outlines the various timelines adoption are 30 days, with a 45 day review period for the Public Participation Plan, and 21 day review period for amendments to adopted plans and programs.
 Public hearings and initiation of comment periods are advertised in the Legal Notices section of the Mail Tribune (newspaper of record), Medford, OR.
 Additional advertising may be purchased.
 All comments received are retained in the project record.